usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-2/Continuous Improvement and Scalable Practices.md

 Feel free to share your answers with your fellow participants and/or your supervisor/manager.
 They can help you fill in gaps, point you to new resources, or share ideas on how to use your strengths.

-## Self-Assessment: What’s Your Change Style?
+## Self-Assessment: What’s your change style?

 **Instructions:** Answer the following questions based on how you typically approach work, collaboration, and improvement.
 Keep track of your answers (A, B, C, or D) and count which letter you selected most often.